5 speed transmission,

-For the 61-31-1-243-097 (see 61-31-1-355-262) switch you must use ONE special "2 mm" thick washer (do NOT use a common drain plug gasket washer!), which is 61-31-1-355-262.
+For the 61-31-1-243-097 (see 61-31-1-355-262) switch you must use one special "2 mm" thick washer (do not use a common drain plug gasket washer!).
 Reports of BMW having shipped the wrong part have been seen.
 Tom Cutter measured a new one and it was 19.8 mm x 12.35 mm x 1.89 mm.
 Original new ones, which might fit better (?) are probably 2.0 mm thick, but this is not important.
 If you forget to install this ~2mm washer the neutral lamp will NOT work correctly, no matter which switch you have installed ...and you may have shifting problems.
 The reason the switch was changed is that the updated transmission shifting cam uses valleys to positively locate the switch plunger; while in the prior version the switch plunger rested on the 'mountain-tops' on the shifter cam.

 If you have pulled the transmission rearwards to, perhaps, grease the input splines, it is then easier to remove and replace the neutral switch.
 If the swing arm is pulled to the rear somewhat, you have more room.
 The effort varies with the models over the years.
-If the transmission is out and on the workbench, the job is very easy.
-BUT.....you do NOT have to pull the transmission backwards NOR do you have to remove it, to replace the switch (or, try to seal a leak from it).
-With the transmission in place on the engine, you MUST remove the long aluminum spacer in order to get to the switch.
-More on that, below.
+If the transmission is out and on the workbench, the switch fix or change job is very easy.
+BUT.....you do NOT have to pull the transmission backwards nor do you have to remove it, to replace the switch (or, try to seal a leak from it).
+With the transmission in place on the engine, you must remove the long aluminum spacer in order to get to the switch.

 Most folks with an electrically bad, or oil-leaking neutral switch, should do as follows: